exposit/dw-playbooks/_posts/adrianthoen/2018-01-14-the-sorcerer.md

 source: google+
 source-url: https://plus.google.com/+AdrianThoen

-description: ""The Sorcerer is a Playbook designed for use with Dungeon World and Inverse World.
+description: '"The Sorcerer is a Playbook designed for use with Dungeon World and Inverse World.
 As The Sorcerer, you channel your constantly shifting emotions into powerful, wild magic with unusual results.
-So open up your heart, get in touch with your emotions, and let the magic fly!""
+So open up your heart, get in touch with your emotions, and let the magic fly!"'

 categories:
 - magic-user